 Topics related to the modern physical theory of matter: experiment and theory related to quantum phenomena, relativity, and atomic and nuclear structure.
 Emphasis on condensed matter and material science appropriate for engineering curricula.
 Prerequisite: Physics 2424.
 Lecture, 3 hours; laboratory, 3 hours.

-Designed to acquaint education majors with techniques, demonstration equipment, and audio-visual aids for use in teaching physics.
-To be taken during Professional Semester.
-Offered on demand.
+Designed to acquaint education majors with techniques, demonstration equipment and audiovisual aids for use in teaching physics.
+To be taken during professional semester.

 3303 Mechanics (3) F